-0.3 C

 Graphs come in all shapes and sizes, but there are two broad categories that you’ll encounter most frequently: directed graphs and undirected graphs.
 In a directed graph, the edges have a specific direction, like arrows pointing from one vertex to another.
 A classic example is a map, where roads represent edges and the direction tells you which way you can travel.
 On the other hand, undirected graphs don’t have any specific direction.
 Picture a group of people sitting in a circle, each person connected to their neighbors.
 That’s an undirected graph, my friend.

-See also Exploring the Future of AI: Understanding Cognitive Architectures
+See also The Future of Artificial Intelligence: Understanding the Importance of Cognitive Science

 ## A Walk in the Park: Traversing Graphs